sergiitk/grfc-proposal/A77-xds-rate-limiting-rlqs.md

             Must contain at least 1 pair.
     -   [`custom_match`](https://github.com/cncf/xds/blob/b4127c9b8d78b77423fd25169f05b7476b6ea932/xds/type/matcher/v3/matcher.proto#L120):
-        A valid [`TypedExtensionConfig`] containing one of the custom matcher extensions supported by the filter.
+        A valid [`TypedExtensionConfig`] containing one of the custom matcher extensions
+        [supported by the filter][Unified Matcher: Filter Specifications].
 Must have input type compatible with the `input`.
 Must return a boolean indicating the status of the match.

 ##### Unified Matcher Inputs